-The medium-soft Amerisleep AS4 is a good fit for petite people who prefer sleeping on their side.
-This 12-inch mattress has three layers and is wrapped in a plush and breathable cover to promote a cool and comfy night’s sleep.
+The soft Amerisleep AS5 is a good fit for petite people who prefer sleeping on their side.
+This 14-inch mattress has four layers and is wrapped in a plush and breathable cover to promote a cool and comfy night’s sleep.

 Bio-Pur® is also superior to traditional memory foam because it is more breathable and responsive.
 A bouncy and responsive bed is especially useful for petite sleepers who won’t place much pressure on the surface.

 The second layer is exclusive to the AS5, consisting of responsive Active Flex.
 As the name suggests, Active Flex adds a dash of reactiveness to the surface without reducing its plush feel.

 Next up is the bouncy Affinity layer with HIVE® technology.
 While you may not be able to feel a transition layer directly—like you do with a comfort layer—the Affinity layer is an important factor for keeping you comfortable in bed.
 With the HIVE® technology, the Affinity layer is firmer around your back, while being extra cushiony around the hips and shoulders.